YU Rock Misija: Additional personnel

+Single cover

+The cover was designed by prominent cartoonist and designer Jugoslav Vlahović.
+The original design, which appeared in the March 1985 issue of Rock, featured skull and crossbones symbols on the black background, which were omitted from the final design.

+Release

+The song was released on a 7-inch single, with its instrumental version as the B-side.
+The single was distributed with the 75th issue of the Rock magazine, published on 22 May 1985.
+The issue was printed in 150,000 copies, thus the initial number of the singles sold was 150,000.
+A number of records was given to Yugoslav radio stations in order to promote the single.

 Notable absences

-Bora Đorđević and Goran Bregović, leaders of Riblja Čorba and Bijelo Dugme respectively—two of the most popular Yugoslav bands at the time—openly refused to take part in the recording sessions.
-It was later revealed that Đorđević's refusal may have been based, at least partly, on his wrong assumption about the project being government-initiated, unaware that individual Yugoslav musicians and music industry people started it on their own accord.
+Bora Đorđević and Goran Bregović, leaders of Riblja Čorba and Bijelo Dugme respectively—two most popular Yugoslav bands at the time—did not take part in the recording sessions.
+It was later revealed that Đorđević's refusal to participate may have been based, at least partly, on his wrong assumption about the project being government-initiated, unaware that individual Yugoslav musicians and music industry people started it on their own accord.
 In a 1985 interview, published before the song recording, he stated:

-However, both Đorđević and Bregović showed up for the video shoot, Bregović bringning along Bijelo Dugme vocalist Mladen Vojičić "Tifa", and can be seen in the video for the song.
+However, the article published in Rock magazine in March 1985 as a companion piece to the release of "Za milion godina" stated that Bregović and Đorđević were prevented from appearing on the recording due to their respective bands' touring commitments.
+The piece further announced that the two would appear at the song's performance on the Hit meseca TV show alongside Bijelo Dugme vocalist Mladen Vojičić "Tifa".
+In late April 1985, Đorđević, Bregović and Vojičić did show up for the video shoot at RTB studios in Košutnjak and can be seen in the video for the song.

+Dragoljub Ilić stated in an interview that Branimir "Džoni" Štulić, leader of the highly popular band Azra, was not considered for the song recording because he had already moved abroad to the Netherlands.

 In an October 1985 interview for Džuboks magazine, Zabranjeno Pušenje frontman Nele Karajlić was asked about his absence from YU Rock Misija several months earlier.
 He stated:

 In an interview for the magazine Blitz, also in October 1985, Karajlić stated:

-Dragoljub Ilić stated in an interview that Azra leader Branimir "Džoni" Štulić was not considered for the song recording because he was at the time living in Netherlands.

 Singer-songwriter Đorđe Balašević was not invited to participate.
 In an August 1986 interview for Rock magazine, he stated:

-Footage from the studio recordings show Ekatarina Velika bass guitarist Bojan Pečar being present in the studio during the song recording, although neither him nor any other of the band members took part in the song.
+Footage from the studio recordings show Ekatarina Velika bass guitarist Bojan Pečar being present in the studio during the single recording, although neither him nor any other of the band members took part in the song.
+The band would appear on the corresponding charity concert at Red Star Stadium.